A barycenter-based approach for the multi-model ensembling of subseasonal forecasts: Introduction

-In this study, we propose to revisit the combination of multiple model ensembles from a different point of view.
-We consider each of the ensemble forecasts as a discrete probability distribution and reformulate the multi-model ensemble as a barycenter of those distributions.
-We show that, in this framework, the pooled MME is actually the (weighted)-barycenter with respect to the $L_2$-distance.
-As we work with distributions, instead of a collection of ensemble members, the notion of barycenter can then be extended to other metrics in the space of distributions.
+In this study, we propose to revisit the combination of multiple model ensembles from a different perspective.
+We consider each ensemble of forecast as a discrete probability distribution and reformulate the multi-model ensemble as a barycenter of those distributions.
+We show that, in this framework, the pooled MME is actually the (weighted) barycenter with respect to the $L_2$-distance.
+Since we work with distributions instead of a collection of ensemble members, the notion of barycenter can be extended to other metrics in the space of distributions.
 In particular, a natural distance in the distribution space is the Wasserstein distance that stems from the optimal transport theory \citep{Villani2003}.
 The Wasserstein distance is defined as the cost of the optimal transport between these two distributions.

 Optimal transport and the Wasserstein distance have been used in diverse applications for climate and weather.
-It has been used to measure the response of climate attractors to different forcings \citep{Robin2017} and to evaluate the performance of different climate models \citep{Vissio2020} or different parametrization \citep{Vissio2018}.
-Moreover, \citet{Papayiannis2018} use Wasserstein barycenter to point-downscale wind speed from an atmospheric model. \citet{Robin2019} develop multivariate bias correction method based on optimal transport, while \citet{Ning2014} use it in the framework of data assimilation to deal with structural error in forecasts.
+They have been used to measure the response of climate attractors to different forcings \citep{Robin2017}, evaluate the performance of different climate models \citep{Vissio2020}, or assess different parametrizations \citep{Vissio2018}.
+Moreover, \citet{Papayiannis2018} used Wasserstein barycenters to point-downscale wind speed from an atmospheric model. \citet{Robin2019} developed a multivariate bias correction method based on optimal transport, while \citet{Ning2014} used it in the framework of data assimilation to deal with structural error in forecasts.

-Here, we use the Wasserstein barycenters as a tool to build multi-model ensembles and compare it to the more traditional $L_2$-barycenter (i.e. pooling method).
-We investigate the impact of this change of metric on the MME's performances.
-The two barycenters (Wasserstein and $L_2$) are applied to the combination of two models from the S2S database.
-Focusing on two models allow us to also explore the importance of the weights given to the models in the barycenters.
-We indeed use weighted barycenter to take into account the single-models performance.
-The weights are learnt from the data and the two barycenter-based MMEs are compared for their respective optimal weights.
+Here, we use the Wasserstein barycenters, or more precisely their Gaussian approximation, as a tool to build multi-model ensembles and compare it to the more traditional $L_2$-barycenter (i.e.~the pooling method).
+The Wasserstein distance has some interesting properties in the probability distribution space.
+While the $L_2$ distance measures the `` vertical'' distance between the distributions, the Wasserstein distance is based on the ``horizontal'' displacement between them.
+This allowed the Wasserstein barycenter to retain some geometric properties of the input distributions (such as normality, for example, see \citet{Backhoff2022}).
+We investigate the impact of changing the metric (from $L_2$ to Wasserstein) on the MME's performance by applying both barycenters to the combination of four models from the S2S database.